Nov 23, 2024

 4.2 Appointment Process

-Meridian Community College has a systematic method of insuring that equal opportunities for employment are available to all interested persons without regard to race, color, religion, national origin, age, or personal disability as outlined in the Policy and Procedure Manual.
+Meridian Community College has a systematic method of ensuring that equal opportunities for employment are available to all interested persons without regard to race, color, religion, national origin, age, or personal disability as outlined in the Policy and Procedure Manual.

 4.3 Appointment/Reappointment